newchuyalong/libgdx-learning/Contributing.md

   * underscores in any kind of identifier
   * [Hungarian notation](http://en.wikipedia.org/wiki/Hungarian_notation)
   * Prefixes for fields or arguments
-  * Curlies on new lines
+  * Curly braces on new lines
-  * Conditional block bodies without curlies

 If you modify an existing file, follow the style of the code in there.
+Curly braces may be omitted if it does not hurt readability.

 If you create a new file, make sure to add the Apache file header, as seen [here](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/Application.java).